Durley

 Durley is a village and civil parish in the City of Winchester district of Hampshire, England.
 It is located approximately 7½ miles (7.5 mi) northeast of Southampton and has a population of around 992.
-The village is home to two pubs, The Robin Hood Inn and the Farmers Home.
-Both of the pubs have a rich history dating back till the nineteenth century.
-Durley is home to one school, Durley CE Primary.
-Which is home to approximately 130 pupils ranging from four to eleven years of age.
-The village also has one pre-school called Durley Ladybirds.
-The village is also home to a local church called the Church of the Holy Cross where services are regularly held.
+The village has two pubs, the Robin Hood Inn and the Farmers Home.
+Durley has one school, Durley CE Primary, with approximately 130 pupils ranging from four to eleven years of age, and a pre-school called Durley Ladybirds.
+The village's church is the Church of the Holy Cross.